-Documentation of Pest Risk Analysis
+4. Documentation of Pest Risk Analysis

-Documentation requirements
+4.1 Documentation requirements

-The IPPC and the principle of "transparency" (ISPM No. 1: Principles of plant quarantine as related to international trade) require that countries should, on request, make available the rationale for phytosanitary requirements.
-The whole process from initiation to pest risk management should be sufficiently documented so that when a review or a dispute arises, the sources of information and rationale used in reaching the management decision can be clearly
+The IPPC and the principle of "transparency" (ISPM 1:1993) require that countries should, on request, make available the rationale for phytosanitary requirements.
+The whole process from initiation to pest risk management should be sufficiently documented so that when a review or a dispute arises, the sources of information and rationale used in reaching the management decision can be clearly demonstrated.

-- The main elements of documentation are:
+The main elements of documentation are:

-purpose for the PRA
+- purpose for the PRA

-pest, pest list, pathways, PRA area, endangered area
+- pest, pest list, pathways, PRA area, endangered area

-sources of information
+- sources of information

-categorized pest list
+- categorized pest list

-conclusions of risk assessment
+- conclusions of risk assessment

-\ probability
+- probability

-\ consequences

-- \ consequences
+- consequences

-risk management
+- risk management

-\ options identified
+- . options identified

-options selected.
+- . options selected.